Shimamura-Tako/ValhallaMMO-ItemsAdderFIX/README.md

 Please submit an issue in this repository instead of going to ValhallaMMO's repository, because this extension was created by me, not by Athlaeos.

 ## Why am I having issues using it on versions below 1.21.4?
-This extension was initially created for my own server, which runs on version 1.21.8 with ValhallaMMO version 1.6.11 (Premium 1.10).
+This extension was initially created for my own server, which runs on version 1.21.8 with ValhallaMMO version 1.7.1 (Premium 1.10.1).

 Therefore, you might encounter some minor problems when using it on older server versions (This point needs verification—wait for me to check with Athlaeos).

 However, if you really need it for lower versions, try using DeepSeek, ChatGPT, or other AI tools to help you create a compatible version for lower Minecraft versions.

+***Support for lower versions added to future plans***

 ## Future Plans
 - ~Compatibility with bow and crossbow~ 12/23/25
+- Support 1.19-1.21.1
+- Support 1.21.2-1.21.3 *(will anyone actually use this version?)*
 - Replace all `textures` methods with `model_path` methods (Probably not, because this isn't mandatory and would require me to rewrite a lot of configs)